 Sparkling birch sap

-- Citric acid (or a piece organic lemon)
+- Citric acid (or a small piece organic lemon)

-Preparation: Add 10-15 grams of sugar, 4-5 raisins, and a little citric acid to each bottle.
+Preparation: Add sugar, raisins, and a little citric acid to each bottle.
 Fill the empty wine or champagne bottles with fresh birch sap until the neck, i.e. not completely full.
 Put the cork on and tighten the cork with a string to hold it in place when the pressure in the bottle increases.
-After some 15-20 days, it should be ready to drink.
+After 15-20 days or longer, it should be ready to drink.

 Drinking fermented birch sap

 Most experts say fresh birch sap can be treated as water and you can, therefore, drink quite a lot.
-However, to reap many benefits a glass or two per day is enough.
-Sometimes the sugar contents of fresh birch sap are quite high, so of you’re diabetic you might want to take this into consideration.
+However, to reap many benefits a a few glassed per day is enough.
+The sugar contents of fresh birch sap is not very high, however, if you’re diabetic and want to drink a lot you might want to take this into consideration.

-However, fermented birch sap is very low in sugar, slightly sparkling, fresh, tangy and extremely refreshing.
-Therefore, a bottle of well-fermented birch sap is emptied quickly in our home, especially during warm summer days.
+Both fresh and fermented birch sap are superb drinks.
+And a bottle of well-fermented birch sap is emptied quickly, especially during warm summer days.